drostron/slamdata-docs/source/developers-guide.rst

 trusted by SlamData for authentication information.

-The remainder of this guide will assume that a Google OP will be used and the examples are configured based on this assumption; however, any OpenID Connect Provider can be used.
+The remainder of this guide will assume that a Google OP will be used and the examples are configured based on this assumption.
+However, any OpenID Connect Provider can be used.

 5.2.1 Google OIDC Provider
 ''''''''''''''''''''''''''

-The best method to create an OP is to follow instructions from the Google API Console project `here <https://developers.google.com/identity/sign-in/web/devconsole-project>`__
+The best method to create an OP is to follow instructions from the Google API Console project `here <https://developers.google.com/identity/sign-in/web/devconsole-project>`__.

 Most of the fields should be self explanatory.
 Once the project is created, go to the Credentials tab in the API Manager.
 Under the **Authorized redirect URIs** enter the following